 A State Director may expand on the above by adopting an at-large berth process to be used in conjunction with the "Direct Berth" system.
-League participation may also be included in such a system at the discretion of the State Director.
+League participation may also be included in such a system at the discretion of the State Director

-Sec.5.
-No tournament shall be considered as sanctioned by the Association if all applicable fees and registrations are not promptly paid to the Association.

 - Sec.6.
+For a tournament to be considered as sanctioned by the Association, all applicable fees and registrations must be promptly paid to the Association and the event must be administered through the national online system with all results entered and placings set following the event. - Sec.7.
 Only USSSA Fastpitch approved softballs can be used in any USSSA event.
-Such approval will be made by the USSSA Board of Directors. - Sec.7.
+Such approval will be made by the USSSA Board of Directors. - Sec.8.
 State tournaments shall be scheduled to provide each team at least two games of participation.
 This can be changed at the site of the tournament by the tournament director after the event has begun and it is determined that it would not be feasible to attempt to continue under the initial format due to weather or other unforeseen conditions.
-A substitute plan will be decided upon at the tournament site. - Sec.8.
+A substitute plan will be decided upon at the tournament site. - Sec.9.
 Tournament refund policies are determined by the State Director subject to approval of the National Fastpitch Committee.